 For collectors of Art Deco sculpture at auction there are a few names that truly hold international appeal – Demetre Chiparus, Ferdinand Preiss, Marcel Bouraine, and Claire Colinet, are responsible for some of the most striking sculpture of the day.
 Josef Lorenzl is another highly prized sculptor who produced smaller studies in a full range of materials and can command very strong prices.

 The use and manipulation of glass and its many qualities continued from the turn of the 20th century into the 1920s and 1930s.
-Glass powerhouses in regions such as Lorraine in France, and Bohemia in Czech Republic continued to employ leading designers to execute decorative works of art in the new modern style.
+Glass powerhouses in regions such as Lorraine in France, and Bohemia in the Czech Republic continued to employ leading designers to execute decorative works of art in the new modern style.
 Arguably the French makers hold the most prominent position to collectors of glass today.
 The designs of one man in particular – René Lalique - are greatly admired.
 Such was his status by the mid-1920s, Lalique was commissioned to furnish a good deal of the exhibition grounds of the 1925 Paris exhibition, with souring fountains made of glass to greet visitors on arrival.
 His factories produced more than just tableware, spanning an array of decorative ornaments, dressing table objects, car mascots, to tables, lighting, and architectural panels.
 The controlled use of opalescence in a good deal of his output was revered and often imitated by competitors, such as Sabino, Verlys, and many Czech glasshouses.
 Many decorative wares incorporate exotic animals, fish, or birds, and time and again the stylised nude female form.

 Other contemporaries of Lalique, such as Daum and Muller Freres focused on internally coloured glass further embellished with enamel colouring to exquisite effect.
 You sometimes see glassmakers work in combination with metalwork designers of the day, such as Edgar Brandt.
 You can see more examples and makers on our 20th Century Glass page.